 Minimizes Serious Falls

-This tells you the percentage of patients who have had a major fall.
-Falls resulting in serious injuries are considered by many experts to be an indicator of nursing care .
-Falls resulting in injury are often caused by poor nursing care.
+This indicates the percentage of patients that sustained a major fall.
+Falls resulting in severe injuries are considered to be a measure of the quality of nursing care .
+Major falls which result in injury are often caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections